COVID-19 safety update

 In most areas your doors and windows need to be firmly shut – but there are more relaxed opportunities too.
 For example, there is an option to buy deer food to feed the occupants of the deer park.

 Be warned though – I’m an animal lover and fairly unshakeable around four-legged furries, but a couple of deer were fairly persistently nibbling at my shoulder when their feed pellets didn’t appear quickly enough.
-I found this funny but less anyone less confident with animals might feel a bit on edge at this point.
+I found this funny but anyone less confident with animals might feel a bit on edge at this point.

 What’s the Jungle Cruise like?